jprichardson/node-klaw/README.md

   - `fs` (`object`, default: [`graceful-fs`](https://github.com/isaacs/node-graceful-fs)): Use this to hook into the `fs` methods or to use [`mock-fs`](https://github.com/tschaub/mock-fs)
   - `filter` (`function`, default: `undefined`): Filtering [function for Arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter)
   - `depthLimit` (`number`, default: `undefined`): The number of times to recurse before stopping. -1 for unlimited.
+  - `followLinks` (`boolean`, default: `false`): Whether symlinks should be followed.
+If false, symlinks will be returned as items in their own right.
+If true, the linked item will be returned, and potentially recursed into, in its stead.

 **Streams 1 (push) example:**